SushanShakya/My-First-App/README.md

 It is specially designed for the use of tailors where tailors can store their measurement of the clothes for different Customers.

+Please understand that the architecture might also be very poor and it might be poorly made.

 #Note: It is currently incomplete